SSamarth1009/BookMySlot/README.md

 Clean modular code, environment config, and error handling

-This project demonstrates practical skills for building and deploying full-stack web applications, which align with SDE-1 expectations.
+This project demonstrates practical skills for building and deploying full-stack web applications.